 His works are included in the collections of the Museum of Fine Arts – Hungarian National Gallery (Budapest), the Ludwig Museum - Museum of Contemporary Art (Budapest), the MODEM - Centre for Modern and Contemporary Art (Debrecen), and the House of Arts (Veszprém).

 Since 2012, Ferenc Gróf has been teaching at the ENSA in Bourges.
-Since 2015, as a solo artist, he has participated in several individual and group exhibitions in Hungary and abroad.
 His works explore ideological imprints at the intersection of graphic design and spatial experience.
 Consequently, his art practice incorporates a variety of genres, drawing on linguistic, typographic, cartographic and heraldic elements.
 His hybrid visual language focuses on examining social processes, revealing the interconnections between past and present, and exploring the possibilities of the future.

 His works can be found in the collections of the Hungarian National Gallery (Budapest), the Ludwig Museum – Museum of Contemporary Art (Budapest), the MODEM (Debrecen), the MAC VAL – Musée d'Art Contemporain du Val-de-Marne (Vitry-sur-Seine), and the MWW (Wrocław Contemporary Museum).